Malay Film Productions: Heyday

 P Ramlee quickly became the most important star of the MFP.
 Ramlee appeared in his first leading role in the 1950 film Bakti ("Devotion"), which was Krisnan's first Malay film, with story based on Wuthering Heights and Les Misérables.
 He was the first actor to sing in his own voice in the film Bakti.
 In his following films such as Juwita in 1951 and Ibu ("Mother") in 1953, he firmly established himself as a major star.
-Ramlee directed his first feature film Penarek Becha ("Trishaw Man") in 1955, and started the Bujang Lapok comedy series in 1957.
-One of these, Pendekar Bujang Lapok, won the Best Comedy award at the Asia Pacific Film Festival.
+Ramlee directed his first feature film Penarek Becha ("Trishaw Man") in 1955, which was a success.
+He also started the Bujang Lapok comedy series in 1957; one of these, Pendekar Bujang Lapok, won the Best Comedy award at the Asia Pacific Film Festival.